-Students are drawn from diverse socio-economic and cultural backgrounds ranging over 30 suburbs and over 40 ethnic populations.
+Students are drawn from diverse socio-economic and cultural backgrounds ranging over 40 ethnic populations.
 Over 35% of students speak English as a Second Language with over 40 languages spoken at home.
 A small number of these students are enrolled as International Students.